 - U6, U8, U10 and U12 fun races will be part of each organised event and each rider will receive a non-monetary prize.

 - All races will be gridded by League category in rows, with number of riders per row decided by the Commissaires on the day.
 Gridding position will be allocated by League average points.
 Non-League riders who consider they should be placed high on the grid should contact the Commissaires a minimum of 1 hour before race start and may be asked to provide supporting evidence for grid position (Other League table, National ranking or recent results).

 - Commissaires on the day may choose not to grid the whole field but to grid only the first few rows, with the remaining riders being called to form at the back of the gridded riders.

 - Riders who fail to take up their gridding position when called will be placed at the back.

 - Points will be awarded to the first 100 finishers in each category based on 1st 100, 2nd 99, 3rd 98, 4th 97, 5th 96, 6th 95, 7th 94, 8th 93, 9th 92, 10th 91, descending by 1 point intervals to 100th place.

 - Veteran results will be categorised as two separate results when sent to BC for ranking points, i.e. 40+ and 50+.

-- 80% of the seasons rounds will count for a rider’s final league placing (including average points awarded for helping at events and riding the regional Championships).
-For clarity, if there are 10 rounds in the season then 8 results will count and then, 8 results if 11 rounds.
-9 results if 12 rounds.
-10 results if 13 rounds.
-11 results if 14 rounds.
-12 results if 15 rounds.
+- The highest scores of each rider from 80% of the rounds in that season will count for a rider’s final league placing (including average points awarded at the discretion of the Committee for helping at events in lieu of racing).
+For clarity, if there are 10 rounds in the season then 8 results will count and then: 9 results if 11 rounds; 10 results if 12 rounds; 10 results if 13 rounds; 11 results if 14 rounds, and 12 results if 15 rounds.